tomsawyer0224/maskgit/README.md

 # How to use
 1. Clone this repo, cd into maskgit.
 2. Install the requirements: pip install -q -r requirements.txt.
-3. Train the VQGAN: modify the config file (configs/vqgan.yaml), then run the below command:
+3. Train the VQGAN model: modify the config file (configs/vqgan.yaml), then run the below command:
       ```
        python train.py \
          --phase "vqgan" \